twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 ![](https://i.imgur.com/AkcCtDa.png)

-Nginx is a type of Web Server that uses few resources and has high stability.
+Nginx is a web server known for its low resource consumption and high stability.
+Regarding its stability, Nginx solved the **C10K** problem.

-Nginx's high stability is a result of solving the **C10K** problem.
 What is **C10K**?
-The original literature can be found here [The C10K problem](http://www.kegel.com/c10k.html).
+You can read the original article here: [The C10K problem](http://www.kegel.com/c10k.html).

-**C10K** is the Client 10000 problem.
-Previously, when a server receives more than 10000 concurrent connections, it may not be able to operate normally.

-Nginx does not natively support dynamic content, so, any dynamic content needs to be set up separately. [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is used to facilitate the communication between Nginx and the dynamic content.

-Take a look at the diagram below (important)
+**C10K** stands for 10,000 clients.
+In the past, a server might fail to provide services properly if the number of concurrent client connections exceeded 10,000.

+Nginx itself cannot handle dynamic content, so we must configure [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to handle the interaction.
+Refer to the flow below (Important):

-:star: the web client <-> the web server ( Nginx )  <-> unix socket  <-> uWSGI <-> Django :star:
+:star: the web client <-> the web server (Nginx) <-> unix socket <-> uWSGI <-> Django :star:

-You may ask me, what is uWSGI :confused:?
+You might be asking, what is uWSGI? :confused:

-uWSGI implements a communication protocol.
-You can think of it as a connector (which communicates with Django).

-Usually, Django will be put behind the http server ( Nginx ), so, when the server receives a request, how will it pass the data to Django?
+uWSGI is a communication protocol.
+You can think of it as an interface for communicating with Django.
+Typically, a Django application is hosted on an HTTP server (like Nginx).
+When the server receives a request, how does it pass (or convert) this data to Django?

-This is uWSGI's functionality :wink:
+That's the function of uWSGI :wink:

-So why do we still need Nginx :confused:?
+So why do we still need Nginx? :confused:

-First, let's understand a concept,
+First, understand this concept:

-Nginx is in charge of static content (html, js, css, images, ...), uWSGI is in charge of Python's dynamic content.
+Nginx is responsible for static content (HTML, JS, CSS, images, etc.), while uWSGI is responsible for Python's dynamic content.

-uWSGI does not handle static content well (it's inefficient), so, we can use Nginx to handle static content.
-In addition, Nginx has a lot of other benefits.
+uWSGI is not very good at handling static content (poor performance), so we can use Nginx to handle it.
+Using Nginx also has many other benefits:

-* Nginx, compared to uWSGI, handles static resources better
+* Nginx handles static resources better than uWSGI.
-* Nginx allows cache configuration
+* Nginx can be configured with a caching mechanism.
-* Nginx can act as a reverse proxy
+* Nginx can be set up as a reverse proxy.
-* Nginx can load balance multiple connections
+* Nginx can perform load balancing across multiple machines.

-Gentle reminder :heart:
+Friendly reminder :heart:

-If you would like learn more about **reverse proxies**, you can take a look at [forward proxy VS reverse proxy](https://github.com/twtrubiks/docker-django-nginx-uwsgi-postgres-load-balance-tutorial#%E6%AD%A3%E5%90%91%E4%BB%A3%E7%90%86%E5%99%A8--vs-%E5%8F%8D%E5%90%91%E4%BB%A3%E7%90%86%E5%99%A8) :smile:
+If you want to learn more about **reverse proxies**, you can refer to the explanation in [Forward Proxy vs. Reverse Proxy](https://github.com/twtrubiks/docker-django-nginx-uwsgi-postgres-load-balance-tutorial#%E6%AD%A3%E5%90%91%E4%BB%A3%E7%90%86%E5%99%A8--vs-%E5%8F%8D%E5%90%91%E4%BB%A3%E7%90%86%E5%99%A8) :smile:

-Up to this point, you may have some questions:
+At this point, you might ask:

-Why can I still run Django without Nginx and uWSGI? :confused:
+Why don't I need Nginx and uWSGI when developing locally? :confused:

-To run Django, we usually use `python manage.py runserver` to run the server.

-Actually, when you run this command, Django helps you start a small http server.

-Of course, this is just for convenience during development.
-We would not do this in production ( not to mention performance :disappointed_relieved: )
+When developing Django, we usually run it with `python manage.py runserver`.
+When you execute this command, it actually creates a small HTTP server for you.
+Of course, this is just for development convenience; it's not used in a production environment (not to mention the performance issues :disappointed_relieved:).

-Hey :confused: isn't there Gunicorn?
-Previously you mentioned Gunicorn in [Deploying_Django_To_Heroku_Tutorial](https://github.com/twtrubiks/Deploying_Django_To_Heroku_Tutorial) [Deploying-Flask-To-Heroku](https://github.com/twtrubiks/Deploying-Flask-To-Heroku)
+Wait :confused: I've heard of something called Gunicorn.
+I remember you mentioned it before in:
+[Deploying_Django_To_Heroku_Tutorial](https://github.com/twtrubiks/Deploying_Django_To_Heroku_Tutorial)
+[Deploying-Flask-To-Heroku](https://github.com/twtrubiks/Deploying-Flask-To-Heroku)

-So why can't we use Gunicorn instead of uWSGI?
+So why use uWSGI instead of Gunicorn?

-The last time, when I used Gunicorn, it was because the application resided in Heroku, and it is recommended to use Gunicorn to set up a web server there.
-As for which is better, Gunicorn or uWSGI, I feel that it is up your use case :wink:
+At that time, I used Gunicorn because Heroku's official documentation recommended it for starting the web server.
+As for whether Gunicorn or uWSGI is better, I think it depends on your specific use case :wink:

-Wait a minute, since we are talking about Nginx, isn't there also [Apache](https://httpd.apache.org/)?
-I heard that a lot of people use that :stuck_out_tongue_winking_eye:
+Hold on, since we're talking about Nginx, isn't there also [Apache](https://httpd.apache.org/)?
+I hear a lot of people use that :stuck_out_tongue_winking_eye:

-You may also be asking, so should I choose [Nginx](https://nginx.org/en/) or [Apache](https://httpd.apache.org/) :confused:
+Some might ask, should I choose [Nginx](https://nginx.org/en/) or [Apache](https://httpd.apache.org/)? :confused:

-I think that there is no best server, if the server meets your requirements, the choose it :smiley:
+I believe there is no "best" server.
+The key is to choose the one that best fits your needs and scenario :smiley:

 ## Tutorial

-This time, I will be using Docker to set up 3 containers to separate Nginx, Django + uWSGI and Postgres
+In this tutorial, I will use Docker to create 3 containers: Nginx, Django + uWSGI, and Postgres.

-My main reference is [https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html) in this tutorial.

-But there are some differences :smirk:
+I'm mainly following this tutorial: [https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html), but with some minor differences :smirk:

-The main focus this time will be on setting up of Nginx with Django + uWSGI
+The focus will be on the configuration of Nginx and Django + uWSGI.

-**Nginx Section**, you can take a look at [Dockerfile](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/nginx/Dockerfile) in the folder.
+**For the Nginx part**, refer to the [Dockerfile](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/nginx/Dockerfile) in the Nginx folder.

 ```Dockerfile
 FROM nginx:latest